Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Experimental Results

-We generate data with $n=300$, $p=200$, $r=2$, $\alpha=10^{-2}$. $M$ consists of 300 samples drawn evenly from three different centroids.
+We generate data with $n=300$, $p=200$, $k=2$, $\alpha=10^{-2}$. $M$ consists of 300 samples drawn evenly from three different centroids.
 Specifically, the first and last 20 entries of centroid 1 equal one; the first and last 20 entries of centroid 2 equal minus one; the first 20 entries of centroid 3 equal one and the last 20 entries equal minus one.
 To investigate the effects of the graphical noise, we vary the condition number $c$ form 8 to 224.
 We generate 10 synthetic data for each parameter combination.
-The $l_1$ penalty parameters $\lambda_1$, $\lambda_2$ of maximum the likelihood are selected by the aforementioned procedure.
+The $L_1$-norm penalty parameters $\lambda_1$, $\lambda_2$ of the maximum likelihood are selected by the aforementioned procedure.

 We investigate the effect of graphical noise on the performance of PCA and the proposed methods measured in terms of low-rank matrix recovery (Table \ref{table:syn_small_recovery}).
 Specifically, let the estimated low-rank matrix be $\hat{M}$, and the true low-rank matrix be $M^*$.
 We calculate the root mean square root (RMSE) by $\norm{\hat{M} - M^{*}}_F/\sqrt{np}$ and peak signal to noise ratio (PSNR), respectively.
 We also apply K-means clustering to the projected data and compute the normalized mutual information (NMI) to evaluate the low-rank recovery implicitly.
-Both proposed methods outperform PCA in terms of all computed metrics.
-PCA works well when $c=8$ because the distribution of the noise is close to IID normal distribution when $c$ is small.
+Both the proposed methods outperform PCA in terms of all computed metrics.
+PCA works well when $c=8$ because the distribution of the noise is close to a IID normal distribution when $c$ is small.
 The performance of the three methods decreases as the condition numbers increase.
 The maximum likelihood method becomes unstable along with the increase of the condition numbers.
-On the other hand, MN-PCA-w2 is more robust and outperforms MN-PCA when the condition number is sufficiently large.
+On the other hand, MN-PCA-w2 is more robust and outperforms MN-PCA when the condition numbers are sufficiently large.

-We compare the performance of the proposed methods with QUIC in terms of the precision matrices estimation (Table \ref{table:syn_small_network}).
+We compare the performance of the proposed methods with QUIC in terms of the estimation of precision matrices (Table \ref{table:syn_small_network}).
 To facilitate the comparison, we apply QUIC to among-row and among-column covariance, respectively.
 Since there are many small values in the true precision matrices, we only treat the top 150 non-diagonal entries as non-zero values (by absolute value).
-We summarize the performance in terms of true positive rate, true negative rate, and predictive positive value, defined as follows:
+We summarize the performance in terms of true positive rate (TPR), true negative rate (TNR) and predictive positive value (PPV) (Supplementary Materials).